rupeshpalwadi/Programming-Resources/README.md

 # Programming Resources
-A collection of various algorithms
+A collection of various algorithms and other useful resources